, 2013 ACDA National Conference, Dallas, TX

 You have plenty of time to get prepared.
 Ask for help from a music teacher, whether it be your

 band director, orchestra director, choir director, or a private teacher.
+Be sure to check out the learning resources given above.

 What if I don't pass the Fundamentals Placement Exam?